 “We can get a photo there in 5 seconds,” says Matt.
 “I’ll pick the best ones to fire off and our social media people will make the decision of what they want to use to tell the story.”

-Before using FTP, Matt would have pulled cards between innings, which was a slow process for sharing photos with his team members.
-Now, FTP allows for quick delivery, and helps him cut steps out of his workflow.
+Before using this wireless FTP workflow, Matt would have pulled cards between innings, which was a slow process for sharing photos with his team members.
+Now, wireless FTP allows for quick delivery, and helps him cut steps out of his workflow.

 “It saves me countless minutes throughout the game, I can just push two buttons and send the photos to them in seconds, wherever they are,” he explains, noting that this is especially helpful when he’s on the road.